gruntwork-io/docs/docs/guides/welcome.md

 <Grid cols={2}>
   <Card
-    title="Deploy a Reference Architecture"
+    title="Set Up Your Reference Architecture"
     href="/docs/guides/reference-architecture/overview/overview"
   >
-    Learn how to deploy and utilize a Reference Architecture built for you by Gruntwork.
+    Learn how to use and administer a Reference Architecture which Gruntwork has deployed for you.
   </Card>
   <Card
     title="Build Your Own Architecture"
     href="/docs/guides/build-it-yourself/overview"
   >
-    Learn how to construct a world-class architecture on your own using our IaC Library.
+    Learn how to utilize our service modules to construct a world-class architecture on your own.
   </Card>
 </Grid>

 <!-- ##DOCS-SOURCER-START
-{"sourcePlugin":"Local File Copier","hash":"1bba5161d18b4a0b4ccc2b23b0cf34a6"}
+{"sourcePlugin":"Local File Copier","hash":"0ee572f4423ee1c515d1f19131577eb3"}
 ##DOCS-SOURCER-END -->